revaldinho/f100l/src/doc/F100Project.rst

 .. _PiTubeDirect: https://github.com/hoglet67/PiTubeDirect
 .. _website: https://revaldinho.smugmug.com/Vintage-Technology/Integrated-Circuits/Ferranti-F100-and-Related-ICs

-And finally, the F100-L and family chips really should have a wikipedia article, shouldn't it?
+And finally, the F100-L and family chips really should have a wikipedia article, shouldn't they?

 Revaldinho.
 December 2016